How to Have a Successful Dropshipping Business: The Ultimate Building Blocks

 How to Create a Unique Value Proposition

-Use these steps to develop your own UVP:
+Use these steps to develop your UVP:

 • Identify customer pain points: Know what problems your target audience wants to solve.
 Line up your solutions with these pain points.